 Finally, you should consider your need for motivation.
-Many people find it hard to stay motivated while working from home.
+Many people find it hard to stay motivated while working at or running a home business.
 There’s no boss to keep you accountable and no co-workers to interact with.

 This makes it easy for many people to become bored and unmotivated.
 If you find yourself in this place, then renting an office may be the right step for you.
 It can provide some external pressure and can give you the leverage you need to take your business to the next level.

 Frequently Asked Questions